-Search Engine Optimization or SEO is a complex process that has a number of different types.
+Search Engine Optimization, or SEO, is a complex process with several different types.
 All SEO types have the same goal: To optimize a website for greater visibility in search engines.

 Types of SEO

-- Check and optimize your robots.txt to make sure that search engines can correctly access your website.
+- Check and optimize your robots.txt to ensure search engines can access your website correctly.

-- Create an XML Sitemap and submit to all major search engines.
+- Create an XML Sitemap and submit it to all major search engines.